fablabedp/fablabedp-wiki/rhinocam.md

  - editable list of all tools for CNC and seperate tab for quantities and other references
  - data from first tab also converted to fablabedp_tools.csv and fablabedp_tools.vkb

+`fablabedp_tools_knife.xlsx`
+ - seperate table for knife tools which have different parameters to spindle-based tools

 `fablabedp_tools_user-defined.vkb`
  - tools with user-defined custom profiles, that can only be saved in knowledgebase file